SCBee/universe/atoms/Untitled.md

 3. What is your opinion of generative AI in the workplace?

-Generative AI can be beneficial or detrimental to the workplace.
+Generative AI can be beneficial to the workplace.

-I think that AI has the potential to improve workflows by automating tedious and repetitive tasks, but
+I think that AI has the potential to improve workflows by automating tedious and repetitive tasks and helping with debugging.
+Also, it can greatly aid the brainstorming and design process for many problems and situations.

+However, it should be adopted cautiously since the response